The problem many scaling businesses face

 You design and deploy a commercial operating system to structurally grow your customer base.

-If you are ready, I'd love to talk.
+If you are ready, we should talk.